 - 8. What does the Spirit of Nursing statue honor? - a.
 Florence Nightingale's accomplishments in public health - b.
 Edith Cavell's attempt to help the victims of the Tuskegee experiment seek treatment - c.
 Clara Maas, who found the cure for yellow fever during WWII - d.
-All military nurses for their bravery and compassion a.
-The statue does not seek to honor Florence Nightingale.
+All military nurses for their bravery and compassion

-Correct: The statue the Spirit of Nursing was created to honor all military nurses.
-Incorrect:
+The statue the Spirit of Nursing was created to honor all military nurses.